hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-To decrease the database size using the [Bonsai Trie](../concepts/data-storage-formats#bonsai-tries) data storage policy in Besu, enable the early access feature `--Xbonsai-limit-trie-logs-enabled`.
+To decrease the database size when using the [Bonsai Trie](../concepts/data-storage-formats#bonsai-tries) data storage policy, enable the early access feature `--Xbonsai-limit-trie-logs-enabled`.
 When enabled, this feature can reduce database growth by more than 3GB each week on mainnet.

-## Limit Trie logs
+## Limit trie logs

 :::caution